Search

 When we’re hungry, the body produces something called ghrelin.
 Ghrelin is a hormone produced in your stomach.
 Your stomach releases ghrelin when it’s empty to signal your brain that it’s time to eat.
 Ghrelin is often called the hunger hormone, but it does more than control hunger.
 Studies show that the disruption of ghrelin can also influence our “episodic memory.”
 Actually, by ignoring hunger cues, several hormones are disrupted including insulin, leptin, cortisol, and ghrelin

 Furthermore, skipping meals can cause us to overeat foods that don’t contribute to our bodies.
-On the other hand, eating a diet that does not empower our bodies can lead to brain fog.
-It can also lead to poorer sleep.
+On the other hand, eating a diet that does not empower our bodies can also lead to brain fog.
+It can also lead to poorer sleep too.

 Every night, 1 in 3 Americans do not sleep enough (NIH), which is alarming.
 According to researchers, sleep deprivation disrupts our brain cells’ ability to communicate with each other, leading to temporary mental lapses that affect memory and visual perception.
 Moreover, sleep deprivation (SD) amplifies amygdala reactivity (red) in response to negative emotional stimuli.
 Basically, this means that sleeping less can impair decision-making by making things seem worse than they truly are.